Waboodoo/HTTP-Shortcuts/docs/advanced.md

 On most Android devices you can pull down the status bar to reveal the quick settings area, e.g. to quickly toggle Wi-Fi or enable "Do not disturb" mode.
 You can edit this area and choose the tiles that are relevant to you and rearrange them.
 When you do you'll notice that there's also an HTTP Shortcuts tile called "Trigger shortcut".
 This tile allows you to quickly trigger a shortcut from anywhere.

 To enable a shortcut to be accessible via this quick settings tile, open the editor for it and go to the "Trigger & Execution Settings" screen.
-There you'll find a "Allow triggering via Quick Settings Tile" checkbox.
+There you'll find an "Allow triggering via Quick Settings Tile" checkbox.
 Enable this and save your changes.

 If you enable this for multiple shortcuts you'll be prompted to select the shortcut you want to trigger every time.